-Defines an input temporal cross-reference file for supplying monthly, weekly, and diurnal profile IDs.
+Defines an input temporal cross-reference file for supplying monthly, daily, weekly, and hourly profile IDs.
 The TREF_IN file will be scanned for the FIPS/SCC combinations of sources associated with profiles generated by Gentpro.
 If there are no entries in TREF for the specific FIPS/SCC combinations being simulated with Gentpro, the program will look for default cross-reference entries (FIPS=0, SCC=0).
-Examples of how the TREF file will be used by Gentpro include:

-• If TPRO_OUTPUT = DAILY, month-of-year and day-of-month temporal profiles will be generated by Gentpro and diurnal profiles will be needed to estimate hourly emissions.
-In this case, the diurnal profile IDs for the applicable FIPS/SCC combinations in TREF_IN will be written to the temporal cross reference file output by Gentpro
+• If TPRO_OUTPUT = DAILY, month-of-year and day-of-month temporal profiles will be generated by Gentpro.
+Users need to provide diurnal (hourly) profiles will be needed to convert from daily to hourly emissions.

-- If TPRO_OUTPUT = MONTH, month-of-year profiles will be generated by Gentpro and both weekly and diurnal profiles will be needed to estimate hourly emissions.
-In this case, the weekly and diurnal profile IDs for the applicable FIPS/SCC combinations in TREF_IN will be written to the temporal cross-reference file output by Gentpro. - If PROFILE_METHOD = BASH_NH3 or RC_NH3, hour-of-year profiles will be generated by Gentpro to estimate hourly emissions using monthly inventory - If PROFILE_METHOD = MET and TPRO_OUTPUT = HOURLY[or ALL], hour-of-year, hour-of-month and hour-of-day temporal profiles will be output to netCDF TPRO_HOUR by Gentpro - USE EXP GEO CODES: [default: N]
+- If TPRO_OUTPUT = MONTHLY, month-of-year profiles will be generated by Gentpro.
+Users need to provide weekly and diurnal profiles will be needed to estimate hourly emissions. - If PROFILE_METHOD = BASH_NH3 or RC_NH3, hour-of-year profiles will be generated by Gentpro to estimate hourly emissions using monthly inventory - If PROFILE_METHOD = MET and TPRO_OUTPUT = HOURLY[or ALL], hour-of-year, hour-of-month and hour-of-day temporal profiles will be output to netCDF TPRO_HOUR by Gentpro - USE EXP GEO CODES: [default: N]